douglasstarnes/mempy-flask-heroku/README.md

 </div>
 ```

 The label and text box should each be in a column.
 The class for a column that we are using is 'col-md-2'.
 The 'col' is for 'column', the 'md' is for 'medium', and the '2' is for width of 2 units.
-All rows in Bootstrap have a width of 12 'units'.
-The length of a unit depends on the width of the page because Bootstrap is responsive.
+All rows in Bootstrap have a width of 12 'units.
+The length of a unit is relative to the width of the page because Bootstrap is responsive.
 The 'md' has some effect on this as well.
-We aren't going to get into responsive design here.
+(We eon't get into responsive design here.
+Recall I am not a designer.)
 The template should start looking like this:

 ```html
 <div class="container">